SBNSoftware/SBNSoftware.github.io/sbndaq_wiki/Wiki.md

 ```
 (again, replacing `sbndaq-artdaq` with the appropriate/desired repository).
 * See [here](https://guides.github.com/) for more guides on how to use Github tools.
 Particularly useful are the [instructions for setting up an ssh key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for easier pushes.

+Please see [here](https://sbnsoftware.github.io/AnalysisInfrastructure/github-migration-to-do-list.html) for some useful info on migrating to Github in general, but important things for sbndaq and sbndqm are the above.

 Old wiki
 ======================================